Updated: Apr 7

 6. I agree that putting water or ideally ice on your pulse points will help cool you down.
 Your pulse points such as your wrists and sides of your neck are ideal as here the blood vessels are close to the surface of your skin which is why you can feel your pulse, therefore ice at these points will cool you more quickly.
 However, sweat needs to evaporate to provide cooling so if you get too wet you risk hidromeiosis.
 This is when sweat pores become blocked, which makes you even hotter.

-I discuss more how we lose heat from our wrists in my post about why you should wear Hiking Mitts which you can read here.
+I discuss more about how we lose heat from our wrists in my post about why you should wear Hiking Mitts which you can read here.

 7. My advice is not to get into a position where you could fall from a ship.
 The chances of being saved at slim at best.
 Please, always be careful.